Starship robot knocks over Arizona State University employee

 The incident highlighted the challenges faced by companies deploying autonomous delivery robots in public spaces, particularly regarding their interactions with pedestrians.

-It also raised questions about Starship's accountability for the actions of its robots.
+It also raised questions about Starship's accountability and liability for the actions of its robots.

 Developer: Starship Technologies